Uswa-rgb/Big5PersonalityPredictor/README.md

 # Big5PersonalityPredictor
 Implemented NN based approach to predict BIG 5 Personality traits of a person.
+Created a GUI form to provide an interactive interface.